ngernest/mica/README.md

   let rec interp (e : expr) : value = ...
 end
 ```
-The datatype definitions are produced by the `mica_types` PPX deriver
-which is executed first, and the functor definition is produced by
-the main `mica` deriver which runs afterwards.

 **Functionality to be implemented**:
 - Automatically derive the following `TestHarness` functor: